 The Grassy Ridge main entrance takes you to the main features.
 The eco-built visitor center has a lounge equipped with a stone fireplace, interesting exhibits and gift shop.
-A nature center is packed with displays explaining the history and ecological uniqueness of the park.
-Enjoy the large balcony with a view.
+The nature center is packed with displays explaining the history and ecological uniqueness of the park.
+Enjoy the large balcony with picnic tables and a view.
 And check out eco-friendly features of the building like the 10,000-gallon rain barrel that captures the plentiful rainfall in the park for reuse.
-The center runs on passive solar and closed-loop geothermal heating and cooling system.
-The park is considered “trash free”, visitors are encouraged to carry out their own trash.
+The park is considered “trash free”, so carry out your own trash.

 This relatively new North Carolina state park opened in 2009 with paved roads, parking areas, trails, primitive campsites and two picnic shelters.
 A wheelchair-accessible overlook has views across Jocassee Gorge and the Blue Ridge Mountains.
 There is no admission fee.
 Most of the park is remote with little access to protect its many ecosystems.
 Check in at the Visitor Center to get a map and find out about any trail closures.